gecko0307/dagon/doc/Conf Files.md

 * `glow.threshold` - minimum luminance that gives the glow effect.
 Default is `0.8`
 * `glow.intensity` - brightness of the glow effect.
 Default is `0.2`
 * `glow.radius` - radius of the glow blur.
 Default is `5`
+* `glow.normalizedRadius` - if present, the post-processing engine will determine blur radius dynamically based on the normalized value (`0.0`..`1.0`).
+This value is a fraction of the game window height.
+So, for example, for `0.005` at 1080p rendering actual blur radius will be 6
 * `hdr.tonemapper` - tonemapping operator used to compress HDR to LDR.
 Default is `"ACES"`.
 Supported options are:
   * `"None"` - tonemapping is not applied
   * `"Unreal"` - tonemapper from Unreal 3